BITNULLS/storybook/backend/README.md

  To check the contents of the bucket, the function `list_bucket_files` is used.

- - The function takes no parameters and returns `None`
+ - The function takes no parameters and returns a list containing the names of the objects in the bucket.
- - It will print out each file in Chum-Bucket on a new line.
+ - If the bucket is empty, it will return `None`

 ## Notes